kartoza/docker-geoserver/README.md

 You can run the image in Kubernetes following the [recipe](https://github.com/kartoza/charts/tree/develop/charts/geoserver)

 ## Contributing to the image
-We welcome users who want to contribute in enriching this service.
-We follow the git principles and all pull requests should be against the develop branch so that we can test them and when we are happy we push to the master branch.
+We welcome users who want to contribute  enriching this service.
+We follow the git principles and all pull requests should be against the develop branch so that we can test them and when we are happy we push them to the master branch.

 ## Support

-If you require more substantial assistance from [kartoza](https://kartoza.com)  (because our work and interaction on docker-geoserver is pro bono), please consider taking out a [Support Level Agreeement](https://kartoza.com/en/shop/product/support)
+If you require more substantial assistance from [kartoza](https://kartoza.com)  (because our work and interaction on docker-GeoServer is pro bono), please consider taking out a [Support Level Agreeement](https://kartoza.com/en/shop/product/support)
 ## Credits